apptainer/singularity-userdocs/oci_runtime.rst

 Overview
 --------

 OCI is an acronym for the `Open Containers Initiative <https://www.opencontainers.org/>`_ - an independent organization whose mandate is to develop open standards relating to containerization.
-To date, standardization efforts have focused on container formats and runtimes.
-Singularity's compliance with respect to the OCI Image Specification is considered in detail :ref:`elsewhere <sec:oci_overview>`.
-It is Singularity's compliance with the OCI Runtime Specification that is of concern here.
+To date, standardization efforts have focused on container formats and runtimes. apptainer's compliance with respect to the OCI Image Specification is considered in detail :ref:`elsewhere <sec:oci_overview>`.
+It is apptainer's compliance with the OCI Runtime Specification that is of concern here.

-Briefly, compliance with respect to the OCI Runtime Specification is addressed in Singularity through the introduction of the ``oci`` command group.
-Although this command group can, in principle, be used to provide a runtime that supports end users, in this initial documentation effort, emphasis is placed upon interoperability with Kubernetes; more specifically, interoperability with Kubernetes via the `Singularity Container Runtime Interface <https://www.sylabs.io/guides/cri/1.0/user-guide/index.html>`_.
+Briefly, compliance with respect to the OCI Runtime Specification is addressed in apptainer through the introduction of the ``oci`` command group.
+Although this command group can, in principle, be used to provide a runtime that supports end users, in this initial documentation effort, emphasis is placed upon interoperability with Kubernetes; more specifically, interoperability with Kubernetes via the `apptainer Container Runtime Interface <https://www.sylabs.io/guides/cri/1.0/user-guide/index.html>`_.

-Owing to this restricted focus, a subset of the Singularity ``oci`` command group receives attention here; specifically:
+Owing to this restricted focus, a subset of the apptainer ``oci`` command group receives attention here; specifically:

 	- Mounting and unmounting OCI filesystem bundles
 	- Creating OCI compliant container instances

-Some context for integration with Kubernetes via the Singularity CRI is provided at the end of the section.
+Some context for integration with Kubernetes via the apptainer CRI is provided at the end of the section.

 .. note::